 I really don’t know what you do for “marketing” right now but you shouldn’t be spending any effort, time, or money on traditional media like billboards, local newspaper ads, television, or Radio.

 You are just wasting money right there.
-Here are some strong reasons why digital marketing makes for a compelling alternative to traditional advertising
+Here are some strong reasons why digital marketing makes for a compelling alternative to traditional advertising.
+The final take on Online advertising Vs Traditional marketing approaches:

 The TL;DR version